waynegramlich/bom_manager/README.md

 Eventually, there will be `setup.py` file, but for now everything is done manually.

-The *bom_manager* software is currently only installable in source code format.
+The *bom_manager* software is currently only installable as Python3 source code format.
 Currently, it is spread across two repositories -- `bom_manager` and `digikey_tables`.

         cd someplace....